mike99mac/zlma/README.md

 The script ``instzlma`` is included for easier installation.
 There is some preparation before it can be run.

-This code has been tested on Debian-based (Ubuntu server 22.04) and RHEL-based (AlmaLinux 9.4) distros.
+This code has been tested on Debian-based (Ubuntu server 22.04) and RHEL-based (AlmaLinux 9.4) distros, both zLinux (s390x architecture).
 When there are differences, separate steps are given for each.

 ## Set up SSH access
 Key-based authentication, or *Passwordless* SSH access is needed for one user from the zlma server to all systems that will be managed.  ``zlma`` commands must be run by that user and they must have ``sudo`` access.